-The proposed project will replace an existing vacant lot with surface parking with 54 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
-The 53 affordable units will be permanent supportive housing units serving seniors over the age of 55 who are currently without shelter.
-The project will also provide supportive services on the ground floor including social service offices and a computer lab to provide assistance to its residents.
+The proposed project will replace two (2) one-story commercial buildings and accessory structures with 64 residential dwelling units, which reserves 100 percent (exclusive of a market-rate manager's unit) for affordable units.
+The 63 affordable units will be permanent supportive housing units.
+The project will also provide supportive services on the ground floor including a community room, computer lab, case manager offices, and a conference room, to serve project residents.

 - 15. The project contains the requisite number of Restricted Affordable Units, based on the number of units permitted by the maximum allowable density on the date of application, as follows: - a.
 11% Very Low Income Units for a 35% density increase; or - b.
-20% Low Income Units for a 35% density increase; or c.
+20% Low Income Units for a 35% density increase; or - c.
 40% Moderate Income Units for a 35% density increase in for-sale projects.